PROG7311-VCDN-2024/bookstore-client-ST10034334/README.md

 <br>
 <h2>PROJECT DESCRIPTION:</h2> <br>
-PROJECT TITLE: FIND YOUR STORY <br>
+PROJECT TITLE: FIND YOUR STORY <br><br>
 Discover a whole new way to shop for your favourite books with Find Your Story!
-Our platform offers an intuitive and user-friendly experience for everyone involved, including Customers and Admins. <br>
+Our platform offers an intuitive and user-friendly experience for everyone involved, including Customers and Admins. <br><br>
 Explore a vast library of books, complete with detailed descriptions and eye-catching cover images.
-With our smart search feature, finding the perfect book is as easy as typing in the title or even just a part of it. <br>
+With our smart search feature, finding the perfect book is as easy as typing in the title or even just a part of it. <br><br>
 Admins have full control over the platform, from adding new books to adjusting prices and managing user accounts.
-Customers can create their own profiles, browse through books, and add them to their cart for easy checkout through our secure payment gateway. <br>
+Customers can create their own profiles, browse through books, and add them to their cart for easy checkout through our secure payment gateway. <br><br>
 We are committed to delivering your favourite books to you in an easy and user-friendly manner.
 Join us and bring your personal library home with ease! <br><br>

 <h2>THE TECHNOLOGIES USED AND WHY:</h2> <br>